Porthall: Historical buildings

 King James visited here on his way to the siege of Derry in 1689.
 From here he sent a letter proposing surrender, it was rejected.

 The castle later became the property of The Hon.
 Elizabeth Hamilton whose eldest son, James, Earl of Abercorn, and Viscount Strabane erected a plaque in her memory in 1704.

 The castle is now in ruins with only a small proportion of it left standing.

 Porthall railway station

-Porthall railway station opened on 1 May 1848 and was part of the Great Northern Railway of Ireland system which ran from Belfast Great Victoria Street to Foyle Road railway station in Derry City via Portadown, Dungannon, Omagh, Victoria Bridge, Strabane, Porthall and St. Johnston.
+Porthall railway station opened on 1 May 1848 and was part of the Great Northern Railway of Ireland system which ran from Belfast Great Victoria Street to Foyle Road railway station in Derry City via Portadown, Dungannon, Omagh, Victoria Bridge, Strabane, Porthall and St Johnston.
 Goods trains stopped running via the station on 4 January 1965 with the line and station finally closing on 15 February 1965.

-The nearest station is located in Derry in the Waterside at Londonderry railway station with trains provided by Northern Ireland Railways.
-Trains to and from Londonderry railway station run via the coast to Coleraine and Ballymena and Antrim en route to Belfast Great Victoria Street station.
+The nearest station is located in Derry in the Waterside at Derry~Londonderry railway station with trains provided by NI Railways.
+Trains to and from Derry~Londonderry railway station run via the coast to Coleraine and Ballymena and Antrim en route to Belfast Grand Central Station.